 We operate a complaints procedure as part of the NHS system for dealing with complaints.
 This practice complaints procedure meets the national criteria.
 Its best to tell a member of staff as soon as possible after a difficulty arises and then we can try and sort out those difficulties for you.

 In the first instance please contact a Team Leader.
 They will explain the procedure to you, and make sure that your complaint is dealt with promptly.
 Formal complaints do not have to be made in writing any verbal expression of dissatisfaction which cannot be resolved within 24 hours should be handled under the complaints regulations and a written record of the concerns drawn up by the practice and shared with the complainant.
-This will then be managed in conjunction with Caroline Eggleston, the Practice Manager.
+This will then be managed in conjunction with Christian Jennings, the Practice Manager.

 You need to make a complaint within 12 months of the incident you want to complain about, or within 12 months of when you discover that a problem has occurred.

 What we cannot deal with

 - A complaint made by any NHS organisation or private or independent provider or responsible body.

 - A complaint made by an employee about any matter relating to their employment.